 Raclette is also a popular food that you can find in Switzerland.
 You will see locals love to enjoy raclette especially in family and friends meet-ups.
 Raclette is cheese melted that you can eat with bread, meat and vegetables.
 You cook in the middle of the table in a small pan!

 Fondue is another popular dish to try in Switzerland.
 Fondue is Swiss melted cheese served in a pot heated and eaten you eat with bread using forks.
 It can be also made with chocolate.
 The price per person can be around 15-20 CHF in restaurants.

 27. Nightlife in Switzerland

 Nightlife in Switzerland isn’t cheap but you will find affordable places for a drink in Interlaken where most of the backpackers visit.
 In the cities, there are clubs where you can have a drink after dinner, Prices for a beer can go from 5-7 CHF and for cocktails 10-12 CHF with live music.

 28. VISIT LIECHTENSTEIN

 Liechtenstein is one of the smallest countries in the world.
 Liechtenstein is pretty similar with the same currency, trains and highways as Switzerland.
 From Zurich you can go to Liechtenstein in a day trip.
 It could be a great experience to visit a new country.
 You can visit Vaduz and go for a walk.
 There are also hikes and ski resorts in winter.
-Read here how to get from Zurich airport to Vaduz and things to do in Liechtenstein.

 Please give us some love by sharing this Switzerland Travel Tips, facts about Switzerland and things to know before visiting Switzerland post to your friends!